 Declutter your house

 - Rummage through your closets and remove all clothes that you are not using anymore.
-Instead of letting the moths feast their way through your clothes fill up a large thrash bag with all the clothes you no longer need and give it away to charity or if you want to be enterprising, you can have a garage sale and sell all your used items for a meager amount.
+Instead of letting the moths feast their way through your clothes, fill up a large trash bag with all the clothes you no longer need and give it away to charity.
+If you want to be enterprising, you can have a garage sale and sell all your used items for a meager amount.

 - Schedule the general cleaning of your house for 1 whole weekend.
 Start from the bedrooms, then towards the living room, the kitchen, the bathroom and finally in your yard.
 Always keep on hand a large thrash bag so you can stack all the garbages & thrashes you find as you work your way in each room.

 - Choose a good location for your Christmas tree.
 It is best to place it near a plug socket to avoid stepping on or trampling with the cord wires.
-Avoid overloading socket and risk of fire by using only 1 socket extension lead per socket and never plug an extension lead in another extension lead.
+Avoid overloading socket and risk of fire by using only 1 socket extension lead per socket.
+Never plug an extension lead in another extension lead.

 - Check your Christmas tree trimmings because most of those are still in good condition and you don't have to buy new ones.